seL4/docs/Hardware/CEI_TK1_SOM/L4TCan/index.md

 (From right-to-left on the TK1 GPIO header we have GPIO0, GPIO1, GPIO2)

+{% include note.html %}
-NOTE: On the seL4 side, this may not be necessary as it will be able to use GPIO-based chipselects.
+On the seL4 side, this may not be necessary as it will be able to use GPIO-based chipselects.
+{% include endnote.html %}

+{% include note.html %}
-NOTE2: Justification for GPIO chipselects is that we have 2 CAN nodes and only 1 HW chipselect, so had to do it this way.
+Justification for GPIO chipselects is that we have 2 CAN nodes and only 1 HW chipselect, so had to do it this way.
+{% include endnote.html %}

 ## Option 1.
 Use our Linux image
 Grab the image at [tk1_can.img.gz] ([md5]).
 Make sure to verify against the